Meopham: Churches

 There are two Church of England parish churches (now combined into one benefice): the grade I listed parish church of St John the Baptist, Meopham and Nursteads 14th-century church of St Mildred.
 Other churches include Mount Zion Baptist Church built in 1828 and nearby Meopham Green, South Street Baptist Church, to the north of Culverstone and the Roman Catholic Church of St Paul, consecrated in 1965.

 Education

 There are three state schools in the village: the secondary Meopham School has developed as a specialist sports academy, and this is where Meopham Library is situated too; there are two primary schools: Meopham Community Academy (formerly Meopham Community Primary School) and Culverstone Green Primary School.
 Gravesend Grammar School is within the borough, and nearby are fee-paying schools, such as Cobham Hall School, and King's School, Rochester.

 Transport

 The main road through the village, the A227, carries a large amount of traffic.
 It first became a main road under the Turnpike Acts in 1825, when it was designed to connect Gravesend with Wrotham.

 Meopham Railway Station, at the north end of the village, is on the Chatham Main Line which runs to Victoria Station in London.
-Ebbsfleet International Station is under 8 mi away.
+Ebbsfleet International Station is under 8 mi away, but is only accessible to passengers via Gravesend.